Saturday, June 29, 2024

 Some of my acquaintances believe that the seasons, in particular the second, act as a parallel to current events, due to Billy's Mexican ties and tastes, but I'm not prone to accept this notion, any more than I'm inclined to place stock in Billy's Irish roots causing him uncertainty in the John H. Tunstall conflict.
 It's all historical melodrama in any case and therefore, a mere, speculative sequence of cause and effect.

 The series' events, whether accurate or embellished, are strengthened by Tom Blyth's titular performance.
-He looks the part, especially if one compares his features and stature to the famous photo we all know, or even the "cricket" and "poker" ones that some call genuine and others call bull.
+He looks the part, especially if one compares his features and stature to the famous photo we all know, or even the "croquet" and "poker" ones that some call genuine and others call bull.
 Blyth also has the right intensity for the long-alleged left-handed lad, though for the series' sake, he's ambidextrous since that validated photo was, as later discovered, printed backwards.

 The rest of the cast is good, too, in particular Alex Roe as Sheriff Pat Garrett (another example of an actor matching photos).
 Daniel Webber as Billy's wily friend-turned-foe, Jesse Evans (based on the true-life desperado with whom Billy rode for a spell) also adds lots of spunk to the plot.
 Shaun Benson, Eileen O'Higgins, Luke Camilleri, Dakota Daubly, Benjamin Sutherland, Sean Owen Roberts, Linus Roache, Vincent Walsh, Reilly Coleman, Horatio James, Nuria Vega, Ian Tracey, Brendan Fletcher, and Gary Kanin (et al) are comparably effective, solidifying the mounting melees.